 The primary Federal tax credit you should be looking at is the Qualified Plug-In Electric Drive Motor Vehicle Tax Credit.
 Nearly every type of electric car qualifies for this tax credit.
 It’s worth $7,500 in tax deductions.

 Take note that this tax credit will phase out.
 Each manufacturer has a separate tax credit.
 Once they sell 200,000 electric cars the credit won’t be usable if you buy a car from that manufacturer.

 Throughout 2019, expect most manufacturers to still have this tax credit available.
 Tesla is the notable exception, as they have already passed the 200,000 mark.

-Nissan and Chevy are also nearing this threshold, so it’s highly recommended that you make your purchase now and take advantage of this tax credit while you still can.
+Nissan and Chevy are also nearing this threshold, so it’s highly recommended that you make your purchase now and claim this tax credit while you still can.